-PIP Activity (Current St atus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) The City, County and interested local stream and watershed protection organizations will be notified of the online availability of the U-M SWMPP for review and comment on the same frequency the information is provided to the Department.
+PIP Activity Current Stat Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) The City, County and interested local stream and watershed protection organizations will be notified of the online availability of the U-M SWMPP for review and comment on the same frequency the information is provided to the Department.
 The SWMPP will be accessible on the U-M website for review by the public.
 Any comments received will be reviewed by EHS-AA and evaluated for inclusion in the SWMPP.
 Comments submitted and any actions taken in response to comments will be documented and kept on file.
-FY 2009-2010 (annual) √ \ annual) to address the Ford & Belleville Lake TMDL on phosphorus reduction throughout the permit cycle.
-Attendance at these meetings will be tracked for subsequent reporting. (annual) ✓ ~ ✓ U-M participated in two (2) MHI meetings during this reporting Partnership continues to work with the HRWC to perform months. taries.
-PIP Activity (Current St atus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) U-M will participate in Geddes Pond - E. coli TMDL efforts throughout the permit cycle.
-Management activities addressing E. coli include dry weather screening and illicit discharge elimination, semi-annual catch basin cleaning, pollution prevention, and public education.
+FY 2009-2010 (annual) < ~ The U-M will participate in meetings of the MHI (typically semi- annual) to address the Ford & Belleville Lake TMDL on phosphorus reduction throughout the permit cycle.
+Attendance at these meetings will be tracked for subsequent reporting.
+FY 2009-2010 (annual) < ~ ~ • U-M participated in three (3) MHI meetings during this reportin Partnership continues to work with the HRWC to perform moni taries.
+PIP Activity C Current St atus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) U-M will participate in Geddes Pond - E. coli TMDL efforts throughout the permit cycle.
+Management activities addressing E. coli include dry weather screening and illicit discharge elimination, semi- annual catch basin cleaning, pollution prevention, and public education.
 These efforts as well as attendance at meetings/events on this issue will be documented for subsequent reporting.
-FY 2009-2010 (annual) ✓ √ √ No meetings were held during this reporting period; however, U other creekshed meetings to help address regional TMDLs.
-The other portions of this report.
-U-M will sponsor/offer a semi-annual volunteer opportunity for participants to get involved with storm water improvement and education programs.
+FY 2009-2010 (annual) ✓ ✓ ✓ • No meetings were held during this reporting period; however, U other creekshed meetings to help address regional TMDLs.
+The other portions of this report. • U-M will sponsor/offer a semi-annual volunteer opportunity for participants to get involved with stormwater improvement and education programs.
 Examples of opportunities include storm drain stenciling/marking and invasive species removal projects.
 The number of volunteer events offered will be tracked annually for subsequent reporting.
 The number of participants in volunteer stewardship events will be tracked for subsequent reporting.
-FY 2009-2010 (annual) √ ✓ √ U-M Ann Arbor
+FY 2009-2010 (annual) ~ ✓ ~